finos/perspective/docs/md/installation.md

 <script src="https://unpkg.com/@finos/perspective-viewer-d3fc"></script>
 ```

-Once added to your page, you can access the Javascript API through the
+Once added to your page, you can access the JavaScript API through the
 `perspective` symbol:

 ```javascript